Austrade: Historical overview

 Former managing director of Austrade Charles Jamieson initiated Emissaries of trade: a history of the Australian trade commissioner service in 2001.
 The objective of this independent research report was to develop a single consolidated history of the evolution of Austrade.
-Austrade played a role in the production of Emissiaries of trade and it was eventually published under the auspices of the Department of Foreign Affairs and Trade.
+Austrade played a role in the production of Emissaries of trade and it was eventually published under the auspices of the Department of Foreign Affairs and Trade.
 Schedvin, appointed lead researcher of the case study, states that Austrade has had a lengthy and complex history.
 His analysis begins from fundamental trade theory where it was common for state and colonial governments to appoint commercial agents and trade commissioners in hopes of resolving economic volatility.

 The election of the Hawke government in 1983 meant an inevitable change in Australia's approach toward trade.
 The first structural change of both the trade commissioner service and the department of trade was a resource shift from the trade portfolio to create a new department.
-This specialisation resulted in the formation of a resources and energy sector lead by former senator Peter Walsh and deputy prime minister Lionel Bowen.
+This specialisation resulted in the formation of a resources and energy sector led by former senator Peter Walsh and deputy prime minister Lionel Bowen.
 As the acting minister for trade, Bowen was tasked with his first economic portfolio and at the time he showed limited interest in growing the economy through trade policy.
 Instead, Bowen remained adamant that the political legitimacy of the department of trade was in fact in question.
 Jim Cairns who was the preceding minister echoed these same sentiments albeit to a much lesser extent.
 Bowen and many of his ministerial colleagues insisted that trade was only to fulfill the political and economic interests of the National Party.
 Schedvin admits that this belief has reason in a theoretical sense.